MengyingLei/LRTL4T-Survey/README.md

 - :globe_with_meridians: Publisher version: Open access on the [journal page](https://doi.org/10.1016/j.ait.2025.100035) -->

 The goals of this repository are to:
-- organize existing LRTL methods for traffic data in a consistent taxonomy;
+- Organize existing LRTL methods for traffic data in a consistent taxonomy;
-- provide links to papers, preprints, code, and datasets.
+- Provide links to papers, preprints, code, and datasets.
 <!-- - highlight relevant datasets that have been used in the literature. -->

 If you work on related topics, feel free to suggest additional references or corrections.